fpaskali/trus-segmentation/README.md

 It is important before training to move unprocessed NRRD images and binary masks to 'data/raw_train/image', 'data/raw_train/mask' or for testing 'data/raw_test/image', 'data/raw_test/mask'.
 Images and binary mask should have same name.
 *The placeholder text files in the folders should be removed before stating the analysis.

 The workflow was tested using specific size of images.
 First, the region of interest was extracted from the image with size 512px * 512px * 64px.
-Then, the image was rescaled to 128px x 128px x 128px.
+Then, the image was rescaled to 128px * 128px * 128px.
 The scripts should work with different resolution as well, but first most of the scripts should be modified accordingly.

 ### Examples:
 #### Preprocessing (preprocessing.py)